thalatta-io/thalatta-io.github.io/index.md

 # Thalatta

-###  What is it?
+###  What are we?

-Thalatta is a business to business, SaaS (Software as a Service) provider.
-Our core values are commitment, professionalism and a passion for code quality
+Thalatta is a business to business, SaaS (Software as a Service) provider

 ###  Who are we?